Downwinders: Marshall Islands

+In 2023, the United States finalized a new 20 year agreement of aid for the Marshall Islands, totaling in $2.3 billion in funds.
+Negotiations had been stalled due to disputes over how the United States would remedy the environmental and health related consequences that resulted from the nuclear testing that occurred–of the 2.3 billion dollars negotiated, $700 million was intended to "underwrite a Marshall Islands trust fund.
+Concerns have risen over the vagueness of the draft bill, referred to as Compacts of Free Association Act, with stakeholders advocating for a clear and defined interpretation boundaries which would be to the benefit of both parties involved.
+Since the bills introduction and initial controversy, the bill has since been amended to be much more specific in its appropriations to the Marshall Islands as reparations for the injury caused by Nuclear testing of Castle Bravo in 1954; including but not limited to, details of a grant designated for the rehabilitation of agriculture on affected islands, non-reimbursable food programs for the nation's citizens, outlining the President's duty to continue to provide logistic and medical support to the remaining population of affected peoples, and the expansion of the Head Start program to the Marshall Islands.
+The bill also took on the name of the Consolidated Appropriations Act (H.R.4366) due to its relevance to reparations designated for other nations, not just the Marshall Islands.
+On March 3, 2024, the Consolidated Appropriations Act was signed into Public Law (no.118-42).

 Fissile Material Storage Facility (FMSF) located in Mayak, Russia.

 Ozersk, Soviet Union

 Ozersk, a city in present-day Russia, was one of the Soviet Union's secret nuclear cities, hidden from the world as part of its nuclear weapons program.
 At the heart of this secrecy was the Mayak nuclear plant, where plutonium was produced for the USSR's first atomic bomb.
 The United States had sent coded messages about this new periodic table element, but the Soviets pushed forward with their own development.

 However, Mayak's operations came at a devastating cost.
 Some of its medium- and low-level waste was dumped into the Techa River, which became exceedingly polluted within six months.
 High-level waste containers filled rapidly, yet halting plutonium production until more containers were built was never an option.
 The river carried radioactive water through multiple villages, where residents unknowingly used it for daily activities.

 Although the government eventually banned this practice, desperate villagers would sneak past wired fences to access the contaminated stream.
 As a result, radiation levels in these communities soared to one hundred times the background radiation.
 People suffered from pain, fatigue, allergies, hypertension, and weight loss.
 Mothers experienced miscarriages and gave birth to children with severe defects.